Learning New Orleans Yatspeak and Slang

 A shorter, better way to say “you all” which you hear around all parts of the south.
 But ya’ll really do need ta get down to N’awlins because you’re gonna love it.

-There are at least a dozen more odd pronunciations, words, vernacular, terms and phrases, especially about food, places and conversation, but I think you get my point.
+There are at least a dozen more odd pronunciations, words, and vernacular terms.
+These especially relate to food, places, and conversation.
+But I think you get my point.
 In New Orleans, yatspeak is real, slang rules, and talking is just as colorful as everything else.

 Read more New Orleans stories here.